Fergus O’Connor, Dublin

 Samuel Ohashi, Seychelles

 - S.Ohashi, Photographer, Seychelles

 Samuel Ohashi, Japanese photographer, Seychelles.
-Ohashi took some of the earliest photographs of Seychelles7.
-An Ohashi picture postcard addressed to Egypt and franked 8 May 1903 and re-addressed to Trieste was sold as the earliest recorded usage of a picture postcard mailed from the Seychelles8.
+Ohashi took some of the earliest photographs of Seychelles.
+An Ohashi picture postcard addressed to Egypt and franked 8 May 1903 and re-addressed to Trieste was sold as the earliest recorded usage of a picture postcard mailed from the Seychelles.
 He published his work into the divided-back era under the name Mr S S Ohashi.
-As many other contemporary photographers did, Ohashi published cards of current events such as Governor Davidson’s visit to the Opening of the Seychelles Carnegie Library in 1910.
+As many other contemporary photographers did, Ohashi published cards of current events such as Governor Davidson’s visit to the opening of the Seychelles Carnegie Library in 1910.